infectedinfested/MastersToolskit-Content/Assets/README.txt

 a few rules:

 1: No Presets. (seperate the images and upload them seperatly)
-2: no copies.
+2: No copies.
-3: no light unless extinguished ones
+3: No light unless extinguished ones
+4: No shadow.